Basic Screening Survey for Older Adults

 Nearly 40 percent of participants had early treatment needs, which can include tooth decay, dentures that don’t fit properly and other issues that would require care before the participant’s next routine dental visit.
 An additional 3 percent of those surveyed had urgent treatment needs that would require care in the next 24 to 48 hours, including possible infection and suspicious soft-tissue lesions.

-Highlights from the Older Adult Basic Screening survey are are available on the Older Adults Oral Health in Minnesota quick facts page.
-In fall 2018, you’ll be able to access the full results of the survey on the Minnesota Oral Health Statistics System (MNOHSS).
+Highlights from the Older Adult Basic Screening survey are available on the Older Adults Oral Health in Minnesota quick facts page.
+In 2018, you’ll be able to access the full results of the survey on the Minnesota Oral Health Statistics System (MNOHSS).

 How those surveyed compare to other older adults in the U.S.